 The realities of both openRAN and the security issue present significant opportunities for vendors.
 At eContact Services we’ve been working highly successfully for several years to turn those opportunities into qualified sales leads.
 A combination of our understanding of the issues confronting the oRAN telco market and our access to the industry’s key decision-makers via our unique database of prospects has resulted in long-term partnerships with the leading players in the areas of both oRAN and Security Solutions.

-If you’d like to learn more about how we can help you succeed, please click the link (INSERT HERE).
-We’d happy to speak to you at greater length and learn more about how we could help solve the specific challenges you face.
+If you’d like to learn more about how we can help you succeed, please contact us.
+We’d be happy to speak to you at greater length and learn more about how we could help solve the specific challenges you face.